rossguju1/CS60/lab1/README.md

 The Makefile compiles all of the c files with the following gcc flags: gcc -Wall -pedantic -std=c11 -ggdb, this is the equivalent to `mygcc` which was our alias for compiling all labs and projects.

-However, TCPServer_v3.c need an extra flag `-lpthread` to include the pthread.h library.
+However, TCPServer_v3.c needed an extra flag `-lpthread` to include the pthread.h library.

-To build all of the files, run `make all`
+To build all of the files, run `make`

 To clean up, run `make clean`